Co-Science/tele-go-m/README.md

 ```
 | this is essentially connecting your bot with the telegram server

-__Congratss__ Your bot is not ready to chat with you.
-Just type telegom or any letter in it and the bot replies with hello.
+__Congratss__ Your bot is now ready to chat with you(locally).
+Just type telegom or any letter in it and see the bot reply.

 - To remove the webhook url just type